 Which rabbits should be vaccinated?

 All rabbits, even rabbits kept indoors most of the time can be bitten by a mosquito or flea carrying this disease.

 Will it work?

 No vaccine can be guaranteed to provide 100% protection.
-This is because the vaccine works by stimulating your rabbit’s immune system and if the immune system is not working properly for any reason, the vaccine will also not work properly.
-However, for the vast majority of rabbits vaccination will provide excellent protection against Myxomatosis and Viral Haemorrhagic Disease.
+This is because the vaccine works by stimulating your rabbit’s immune system.
+For the vast majority of rabbits, vaccination will provide excellent protection against Myxomatosis and Viral Hemorrhagic Disease.

 How much do rabbit vaccinations cost?

 Most vets offer a discount for two rabbits done at the same time, sometimes up to 10-20% off.